qiskit-community/qiskit-experiments/docs/index.rst

         Learning Tutorials
         ^^^^^^^^^^^^^^^^^^

-        These step-by-step tutorials teach the fundamentals of the packaage and are suitable for getting started.
+        These step-by-step tutorials teach the fundamentals of the package and are suitable for getting started.

         +++